 We all need help with large tasks, such as building something, planting crops, making mats, etc. Who are the people that help with these tasks?

-If any problem happens, who are the people that will help you (men or women)?
+If any problem happens, who are the people that will help you?

 Then for each person listed